 For a salivary gland tumor, radiation therapy is most often used in combination with surgery.
 Radiation therapy may also be given along with chemotherapy (see below).
 If a person cannot have surgery or decides not to have surgery, radiation therapy may be used as the main treatment.

-Before beginning radiation treatment for salivary gland cancer, a person should receive a thorough examination from an oncologic dentist.
-An oncologic dentist is experienced in treating people with head and neck cancer.
+Before beginning radiation treatment for salivary gland cancer, a person should receive a thorough examination from an oncologic dentist or oral oncologist.
+These doctors are experienced in treating people with head and neck cancer.
 Radiation therapy can cause tooth decay.
 Often, tooth decay can be prevented with proper treatment from a dentist before beginning treatment.
 Learn more about dental and oral health.

 Other side effects from radiation therapy to the head and neck may include redness or skin irritation in the treated area, dry mouth (xerostomia) or thickened saliva from damage to salivary glands, bone pain, nausea, fatigue, mouth sores, and/or sore throat.
 People may also experience pain or difficulty swallowing; loss of appetite, often due to a change in sense of taste; hearing loss, due to the buildup of fluid in the middle ear; and buildup of earwax that dries out because of the radiation therapy’s effect on the ear canal.